Your relationship with your doctor

 - your GP

-- your specialist (hepatologist, gastroenterologist or infectious disease consultant)
+- your specialist (hepatologist, gastroenterologist or infectious diseases consultant)

 - a clinical nurse specialist